CoolDude2349/Offline-SingleFile-Games/README.md

-A collection of offline educational contents.
+A collection of offline, single-file educational contents.

 No CDNs, every asset is inlined in the html file.